whohensee/SeeChange/docs/overview.md

 The upstreams are other `Provenance` objects defined for the data products that are an input to the current processing step.
 The flowchart of the different process steps is defined in `pipeline.datastore.UPSTREAM_STEPS`.
-E.g., the upstreams for the `subtraction` object are `['preprocessing', 'extraction', 'reference']`.
+E.g., the upstreams for the `subtraction` object are `['preprocessing', 'extraction', 'referencing']`.
-Note that the `reference` upstream is replaced by the provenances of the reference's `preprocessing` and `extraction` steps.
+Note that the `referencing` upstream is replaced by the provenances of the reference's `preprocessing` and `extraction` steps.

 When a `Provenance` object has all the required inputs, it will produce a hash identifier